beatcracker/WssCompressedStructure/Readme.md

 # `WssCompressedStructure` PowerShell module

 This module allows you to get/set `XML field schema`/`Content Types` for SharePoint list directly in the content database.
 They are stored in database as [WSS Compressed Structures](https://msdn.microsoft.com/en-us/library/hh661051.aspx).
+Requires PowerShell 3.0 or higher.

 # Quick how-to: